THE SECRET or PRE-TRIBULATION RAPTURE

 "For Thou, O Yahuwah, hast proved us: Thou hast tried us, as silver is tried.
 Thou broughtest us into the net; Thou laidest affliction upon our loins.
 Thou hast caused men to ride over our heads; we went through water: but Thou broughtest us into a wealthy place" (Psalm 66:10-12).
 "Behold, I have refined thee, but not with silver; I have chosen thee in the furnace of affliction" (Isaiah 48:10).

 The notion that the tribulation will occur after Messiah comes for the church is glaringly inconsistent with 2 Thessalonians 2:1-4, which makes it plain that anti-Christ (Messiah) (Satan) is revealed before Yahushua comes and is destroyed by the brightness of His coming.
 “Now we beseech you, brethren, by the coming of our Master Yahushua Messiah, and by our gathering together unto Him, that you be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Messiah is at hand.
-Let no man deceive you by any means: for that day shall not come, except there come a falling away first [Many will fall away who have been taught a lie and when things do not play out like they have been falsely told.], and that man of sin be revealed, the son of perdition [Satan appears on the earth during the last half of the New World Order’s reign in power which is forty-two months in length, See our study on Revelation 13 by clicking on the shaded area.]; Who opposeth and exalteth himself above all that is called Elohim, or that is worshipped; so the he as Elohim sitteth in the temple of Elohim, shewing himself that he is Elohim” (2 Thessalonians 2:1-4).
-Satan’s greatest deception is when he takes and places his throne in the city of Jerusalem at the end of time and is referred to as the Abomination of Desolation.
+Let no man deceive you by any means: for that day shall not come, except there come a falling away first [Many will fall away who have been taught a lie and when things do not play out like they have been falsely told.], and that man of sin be revealed, the son of perdition [Satan appears on the earth during the last half of the New World Order’s reign in power which is forty-two months in length, See our study on Revelation 13 by clicking on the shaded area.]; Who opposeth and exalteth himself above all that is called Elohim, or that is worshipped; so that he as Elohim sitteth in the temple of Elohim, shewing himself that he is Elohim” (2 Thessalonians 2:1-4).
+Satan’s greatest deception is when he places his throne in the city of Jerusalem at the end of time and is referred to as the Abomination of Desolation.
 Click on shaded area for the study on the Abomination of Desolation.

 I hope that from what has been presented, you will see that the “secret rapture” is not sustained by the Word of Elohim, the Bible.
 The second coming of Yahushua will be a literal, audible, and the most glorious event climaxing at the end of the “time of trouble” spoken of by Daniel the prophet.
 Elohim has promised us that He will give us His Spirit to guide us into all the truth and show us things to come.
 John 16:13.
 “Let no man deceive you by any means” (2 Thessalonians 2:3).